 i is smaller than 15 i is smaller than 12 too

-Nested If Else Statements Java
+If Else Statements Java

-How to write an if-else statement in java
+How to write an if-else statement in Java

 if (condition) { // statement(s); } else { // statement(s); }

-if-else statement in a java example program
+if-else statement in a Java example program

 package java_Basics; public class IfElse_Example { public static void main(String[] args) { int i = 10; if (i < 15) System.out.println("i is smaller than 15"); else System.out.println("i is greater than 15"); } }